 - 1.7 This Guidance concentrates on the delivery of developer contributions to provide a means to secure contributions towards the provision of on-site facilities necessary in the interests of comprehensive planning, and/or, the provision, or improvement of, off-site facilities and infrastructure where existing facilities or infrastructure will be placed under additional pressure.
-This Guidance also provides advice and information on the application of the affordable housing policy. - 1.8 This Guidance should be read in conjunction with Local Development Plan Policy 5: Infrastructure Contributions and Policy 20: Affordable Housing. - 1.9 This dDraft Supplementary Guidance was approved by the Council's Environment, Infrastructure and Economic Development Committee for a period of public consultation on 31 May 2023.
-Public consultation was carried out between 9 June to 4 August 2023.
+This Guidance also provides advice and information on the application of the affordable housing policy. - 1.8 This Guidance should be read in conjunction with Local Development Plan Policy 5: Infrastructure Contributions and Policy 20: Affordable Housing. - 1.9 This draft Supplementary Guidance was approved by the Council's Environment, Infrastructure and Economic Development Committee for a period of public consultation on 31 May 2023.
 It is proposed that, following that consultation, it will be submitted to Scottish Ministers for consideration.
-Following-consideration by Scottish Ministers, and the necessary adoption procedures, the Supplementary Guidance will be adopted as statutory supplementary guidance.
+Following the necessary adoption procedures, the Supplementary Guidance will be adopted as statutory supplementary guidance.